-EC2 instance backups that reside in Amazon S3 buckets can be encrypted by Veeam Backup for AWS.
+Backups that reside in Amazon S3 buckets and Azure Blob storage can be encrypted by Veeam Backup for AWS and Veeam Backup for Microsoft Azure.
 Moreover, password for such encrypted backups may change on a daily basis.
 For example, there is a backup chain in Amazon S3 bucket that consists of 10 restore points, each of which was encrypted with different password.
 Therefore, there are 10 different passwords in total that have been used.

 To be able to decrypt each restore point in such a backup chain without having to provide each previously used password separately, Veeam Backup & Replication implements the ability of backward hierarchical decryption.